School Communications

 • Discuss goals and guiding principles.
 How does this issue or problem connect to your school’s mission and values?
 What type of one-way and two-way communication is needed to create common ground?
 How will you uphold such values as honesty, respect, and fairness among people with different opinions?

 • Identify hot-button words.
 Most often, there are specific words or phrases associated with a divisive issue.
 These words not only reflect a deeply-held opinion about the issue — they also can set off people with different opinions.
-Identifying these words is key to developing messages and communications tools that avoid them.
+Identifying these words is key to developing messages and communication tools that avoid them.

 • Frame a productive dialogue.
 Imagine a conversation about your issue that engages people of differing viewpoints and, ideally, helps them consider a slightly different perspective.
 What stakeholders should be invited, and how many?
 How will participants feel welcomed?
 What questions might be used to favor new ideas over existing opinions?
 Who might facilitate a conversation without the perception of bias or agenda?
 This is often a combination of position/role, communication skills and emotional intelligence.